-By clicking on any of the following links on the left side of the page, you can read more detail on what each specific Bordeaux wine grape varietal provides in the process of Bordeaux wine making, as well as in the flavors and character of the wine.
+By clicking on any of the following links on the left side of the page, you can read more detail on what each specific Bordeaux wine grape varietal provides in the process of making red Bordeaux wine, white Bordeaux wine, and sweet Bordeaux wine from Sauternes, as well as what you will find in the flavors, character, and styles of the wine.

 Bordeaux Red Wine Grapes